 standard pavilion reservation fee, where applicable.

-Park facilities (including picnic pavilions) are available to be reserved by groups starting January 2 for that year.
+I. SCHEDULING Park facilities (including picnic pavilions) are available to be reserved by groups starting the first business day of January for that year.
 An

 LGE must be scheduled around previously-made facility reservations.
 For that reason, early reservations are important.
 LGE